redhat-developer/rh-che/README.md

 ##### Enabling / Disabling the Dashboard

-By default the Dashboard is part of the RedHat Che distribution.
+By default the Che Dashboard is part of the RedHat Che distribution.
-Howvever it can removed by adding the following option to the maven command:
+Howvever it can removed by with the `-DwithoutDashboard` argument

-    -DwithoutDashboard

 ##### Enabling / Disabling the Keycloak integration

 By default the Keycloak integration is part of the RedHat Che distribution.
-Howvever it can removed by adding the following option to the maven command:
+However it can be removed with the `-DwithoutKeycloak` argument.

-    -DwithoutKeycloak

 ##### Enabling / Disabling the checks and tests

-By default the build enables various checks (dependency validation, license check, pom sorting, etc ...), and runs the units / integration tests.
+By default the build conyains various validation checks and tests, which make it slow.

-However this can be long in development phase, so you can disable these checks as well as skip tests by enabling the `fast` profile with the following option:
+You can disable all these checks as well as skip tests with the `-Dfast` argument

-    -Dfast

 ##### Enabling / Disabling multi-thread builds

-By default the build is single-threaded, to ensure robustness and avoid *any* concurrency issue that might occur by one of the involved maven plugins.

-However, it is possible to enable multi-thread builds (1 thread per core) by enabling the `multiThread` profile with the following option:
+By default the build is single-threaded, to ensure robustness.
+However, multi-thread builds (1 thread per core) can be enabled with the `-DmultiThread` argument

-    -DmultiThread

 ##### Build only some modules of the RedHat Che Distribution